 Given its distinguished military record, is it any wonder why the 1911 is so popular today?
 The platform is simple to operate, disassemble, and repair.
 It’s accurate and functional, and just a great gun to shoot.
 Thanks to over a century of film appearances, the 1911 silhouette has become synonymous with the American pistol, and its accomplishments and influence on gun design make the iconic handgun a top contender for the definitive firearm of the 20th Century.

 The back to back World War champ has earned a high reputation with gun collectors, and recent M1911 pistol prices and trends reflect the growing value of these classic military arms.
-Whether you’re looking to sell your gun or own one of the greatest pistols of all time, the current market presents a great opportunity for both buying and selling a collectible Colt 1911 pistol at Rock Island Auction Company.
+Whether you’re looking to sell your gun or own one of the most collectible Colt 1911 pistols, the current market presents a great opportunity for both buying and selling this fantastic genre at Rock Island Auction Company.

 “God made man, Sam Colt made men equal, but John Browning keeps men free.” – Author unknown.

 Please login to post a comment.